didioh/CKEditor-CloseDialogOutside-Plugin/README.md

 CKEditor-CloseDialogOutside-Plugin
 ==========================

-Indented to enhance the "dialog" CKEditor plugin by adding the functionality of closing (cancel) the dialog when clicking anywhere outside of the dialog box.
+Indented to enhance the "dialog" CKEditor4 plugin by adding the functionality of closing (cancel) the dialog when clicking anywhere outside of the dialog box.

 #### License